NickNick1210/ifc_to_citygml/ReadMe.md

 the CityGML file ist saved in the desired directory and, if necessary, integrated into QGIS.
 If this is done, a message is issued and the plugin can be closed.
 However, the plugin can also be closed at any time and the previous steps thus aborted.

-### Notice

-This plugin is currently still under development.